 This post may contain affiliate links.
 Please see disclosure policy here.

-Brown butter frosting takes frosting to a whole new level!
-The brown butter adds a rich, slightly nutty flavor to the icing and is a nice balance to all the sweetness of frosting.
+Brown butter frosting is rich, delicious, and has a slightly nutty flavor that is a nice balance the sweetness of frosting.

 Brown butter is basically regular butter that has been cooked, just long enough, to brown or toast the milk solids in the butter.
-You are taking the butter to just past it’s melting point and allowing it to turn golden brown without burning it.
+You are taking the butter to just past its melting point and allowing it to turn golden brown without burning it.
+You end up with an amazing aroma and a nutty, delicious flavor.

 How to Make Brown Butter Frosting

-After making your brown butter (follow tutorial here) allow the brown butter to cool down, to about room temperature.
+- Make brown butter following these directions.
+Allow the brown butter to cool to room temperature.
 You don’t want it to cool down too much or it will begin to solidify again.
 If this happens, just put it over a low heat and it will melt quickly.
 You just don’t want the butter too hot when you add it into the sugar.

 I like to use a piping bag to frost my cupcakes.
 The disposable ones are super handy, just throw them away when you are done.
 I also use a large decorating tip, one of my favorites is a large star tip.
 Just place the tip inside the piping bag and trim off the end.
 Place your piping bag with the tip inside, into a tall drinking glass.
 Then fill the bag with frosting.
 This is an easy way to get the frosting into the bag without making a mess.